birddograbbit/DecisionTree/docs/api/transformer.md

 # Transformer Model API

 This document describes the API for the Transformer components integrated with the DecisionTree system.
+It includes updates completed during **Phase 2** of the integration project.

 ## Classes